silentshade/rails-browscap/README.md

 Ruby 1.9:

-The file is LATIN1 and contains UTF-8 encoded chars
+The file is ISO-8859-1

+The hex escape char \xdf in

 Line 3553